joseproenca/homepage-academic/content/other/vvml-questions/index.md

 classDef st fill:#000,stroke:#f22,stroke-width:4px;
 classDef tr fill:#888,stroke-width:0pt;
 classDef gw fill:#8f8,stroke-width:1pt,stroke:#000;
+classDef it fill:#f88,stroke-width:1pt,stroke:#822;
 ```

 __Conclusions:__
 It is ambiguous on whether `A3` should be executed multiple times or one time.
 This is therefore a ill-designed flow, and should be avoided.
+(Pierluigi agrees this is an illegal model.)

 ## Multiplicity